Big student loan forgiveness plan announced by Biden - KESQ

 By SEUNG MIN KIM, CHRIS MEGERIAN, COLLIN BINKLEY and ZEKE MILLER

-WASHINGTON (AP) — President Joe Biden on Wednesday announced his long-awaited plan to deliver on a campaign promise to provide $10,000 in student debt cancellation for millions of Americans — and up to $10,000 more for those with the greatest financial need — along with new measures to lower the burden of repayment for their remaining federal student debt.
+WASHINGTON (AP) — President Joe Biden on Wednesday announced detailed plans to deliver on a campaign promise to provide $10,000 in student debt cancellation for millions of Americans — and up to $10,000 more for those with the greatest financial need — along with measures to lower the burden of repayment for their remaining federal student debt.

-Borrowers who earn less than $125,000 a year, or families earning less than $250,000, would be eligible for the $10,000 loan forgiveness, Biden announced in a tweet.
-For recipients of Pell Grants, which are reserved for undergraduates with the most significant financial need, the federal government would cancel up to an additional $10,000 in federal loan debt.
+Borrowers who earn less than $125,000 a year, or families earning less than $250,000, would be eligible for the $10,000 loan forgiveness, Biden announced.
+For those who also receive Pell Grants, which are reserved for undergraduates with the most significant financial need, the federal government would cancel up to an additional $10,000 in federal loan debt.

+“Both of these targeted actions are for families who need it the most: working and middle-class people hit especially hard during the pandemic,” Biden said in remarks at the White House Wednesday afternoon.

+Check Out: Local borrowers weigh in on President Biden's student loan forgiveness plan

-Biden is also extending a pause on federal student loan payments for what he called the “final time” through the end of 2022.
-He was set to deliver remarks Wednesday afternoon at the White House to unveil his proposal to the public.
+Biden is also extending a pause on all federal student loan payments for what he called the “final time” through the end of 2022.

-If his plan survives legal challenges that are almost certain to come, it could offer a windfall to a swath of the nation in the run-up to this fall’s midterm elections.
+If his plan survives legal challenges that are almost certain to come, it could offer a windfall to many in the run-up to this fall’s midterm elections.
 More than 43 million people have federal student debt, with an average balance of $37,667, according to federal data.
 Nearly a third of borrowers owe less than $10,000, and about half owe less than $20,000.
 The White House estimates that Biden’s announcement would erase the federal student debt of about 20 million people.

+“That’s 20 million people who can start getting on with their lives,” Biden said.
+“All this means, people can start to finally crawl out from under that mountain of debt.
+To get on top of their rent and utilities.
+To finally think about buying a home or starting a family or starting a business.”

 Proponents say cancellation will narrow the racial wealth gap — Black students are more likely to borrow federal student loans and at higher amounts than others.
 Four years after earning bachelor’s degrees, Black borrowers owe an average of nearly $25,000 more than their white peers, according to a Brookings Institution study.

-The action drew praise from a wide spectrum of Democrats, but appeared unlikely to completely appease any of the factions that have been jostling for influence as Biden weighs how much to cancel and for whom.

-Biden has faced pressure from liberals to provide broader relief to hard-hit borrowers, and from moderates and Republicans questioning the fairness of any widespread forgiveness.
-The delay in Biden’s decision only heightened the anticipation for what his own aides acknowledge represented a vexing set of political and policy choices.
-The people spoke on the condition of anonymity to discuss Biden’s intended announcement ahead of time.
+Biden has faced pressure from liberals to provide broader relief to hard-hit borrowers, but also from Republicans questioning the fairness of any widespread forgiveness.

 The White House emphasized that no one in the top 5% of incomes would see any loan relief.